petra-drahosova-soc/soc-analysis-bongo-dataset/README.md

 SOC Analysis – Bongo Dataset

 This project analyzes suspicious HTTP activity from the Bongo dataset.
+This project was created as part of my cybersecurity training, focused on SOC analysis.

 ## Key Findings
 - Multiple automated scans (phpMyAdmin, WordPress, config files)